USEPA/AMET/docs/AMET_Install_Guide_v13.md

 #### Air quality output data

- **CMAQ** (7.9 GB uncompressed; 6.3 GB compressed) - Untar the **aqExample.tar.gz** file in the directory **$AMETBASE/model\_data/AQ**.
+ **CMAQ** (42 GB uncompressed; 30 GB compressed) - Untar the **aqExample.tar.gz** file in the directory **$AMETBASE**.
 For CMAQ, we have provided an **ACONC** and a **WETDEP** output file from a CMAQ simulation to demonstrate new analysis capabilities involving the AERO6 suite of species.
 These two files are netCDF outputs from the **combine** postprocessing step.
 The  temporal range is from July 1 2011 00:00 UTC to July 31 2011 00:00 UTC  with a spatial domain covering the continental U.S at 12-km resolution.
 To demonstrate the analysis of statistical correlations of meteorological and air quality model data we have also provided a **CONC** and **WETDEP** output file from a 2002 CMAQ simulation with the temporal range from July 1 2002 00:00 UTC to July 11 2002 00:00 UTC and a spatial domain covering the continental U.S at 36-km resolution; these data were included in the previous AMET release.

 After you untar the tarfiles above, the directory **$AMETBASE/model\_data/AQ/aqExample** will contain the following files.

 ```
--rw-r----- 1 user user 67800289168 Mar 15 11:34 CCTM_CMAQv52_Sep15_cb6_Hemi_New_LTGNO_combine.aconc.07
+-rw-r----- 1 user user 67800289168 Mar 15 11:34 AMET_CMAQ_July_2011_Test_Data.aconc
--rw-r----- 1 user user 46561648232 Mar 15 11:48 CCTM_CMAQv52_Sep15_cb6_Hemi_New_LTGNO_combine.dep.07
+-rw-r----- 1 user user 46561648232 Mar 15 11:48 AMET_CMAQ_July_2011_Test_Data.dep

 ```